luisbocanegra/linux-guide-split-audio-ports/README.md

 ...
 ```

-At this point, my card `card 0` (ALC295), has only one subdevice, you may have more, take note of this information as we'll need it later
+At this point, my card `card 0` (ALC295), has only one sub device, you may have more, take note of this information as we'll need it later

 We can confirm the playback (output) and capture (input) streams the card currently has with `cat /proc/asound/pcm`